 It’s the best recorder I’ve used.
 It’s thoughtfully designed, rugged, upgrade-able, and pretty tiny considering the inputs.

-With the exception of a big flaw at high sample-rates (see below), this thing sounds awesome.
+This thing sounds awesome.
 I do some weird recordings with hydrophones and contact mics so I’m often adding a LOT of gain.
 It’s clean!

 Inputs & Routing